awslabs/multi-az-workshop/content/lab-2/index.en.md

 ## Conclusion

-In this lab you saw the regional impact from not using AZI when the failure was contained within a single AZ.
+In this lab you saw the regional impact from not using AZI when the failure occured within a single AZ.
 Then, you updated your ALB target groups to disable cross-zone load balancing.
 After that, you created an Istio `DestinationRule` to enforce AZI traffic routing for the Kubernetes pods in our service.
 In the next lab we're going to verify the new configuration by injecting a single-AZ failure and observe how this improved architecture responds.